melange-re/melange-re.github.io/docs/melange-book/counter.md

 Unlike in React, the `style` prop in ReasonReact doesn't take a generic object, instead it takes an object of type `ReactDOMStyle.t` that is created by calling `ReactDOMStyle.make`.
-Obviously, this isn't an ideal way to style our app--we'll learn a better way to do it in a later section.
+This isn't a sustainable way to style our app--in future sections we will see how to style using CSS classes.

 Congratulations!
 You've created your first ReasonReact app and component.
 We'll create more complex and interesting components in future chapters.